Everyday Mindfulness Skills Beyond Meditation

 How to Use Mindfulness Skills for Everyday Life

 Use mindfulness in short, repeatable moments during the day.
 The goal is not to feel peaceful every time; it is to notice and return.
-On a normal day, that may look like one breath while the laptop fan hums, your thumb hovers over the phone screen, or your shoulders climb during a tense message.
+On a normal day, that may look like the Elevator Pause between floors, one breath while vacuuming the hallway, or feeling the smooth end of a paintbrush handle before you speak again.
+One pattern we notice: the practice becomes easier when the cue is already part of your day.

 - Choose one daily trigger.
 Use email, meetings, phone unlocking, meals, or bedtime as your reminder.